somatechlat/somafractalmemory/README.md

 | `GET`  | `/` | Simple banner that links to `/metrics`. |

 Swagger UI is available at **`/docs`**, and the generated spec is published as `openapi.json` in the repo root each time the API boots.

+For detailed endpoint-by-endpoint usage, parameters, and examples, see `docs/USAGE_GUIDE.md`.

 ---